anvilco/grpc-lb-example/README.md

 ## Set up
 If you want to run the client from your host, you will first need to `yarn install`.
 This requires that you already have Node setup locally.

-You can then also run the server from your host, but we focus on using Docker for the server to leverage the scaling and load-balancing capabilities.
+You can then also run the server from your host, but we focus on using NGINX to proxy to the server to leverage the scaling and load-balancing capabilities.

 ## Start the server and proxy
 `docker compose up --scale grpc=4`